rd16395p/Detecting-Eye-LesionMircoaneursyms/README.md

 set up file locations:

-generate Train and Eval patches files: edit lines 10,12,14,47,49,51,54 to point the script where the files are saved if they are not in the same directory.
+generate Train and Eval patches files: </br>
+edit lines 10,12,14,47,49,51,54 to point the script where the files are saved if they are not in the same directory.</br>

-generate test patches file:
+generate test patches file:</br>

-run.py:
+edit lines 18,20,22 to point the script where the files are saved if they are not in the same directory.</br>

+run.py:</br>
-edit lines 176 and 232 to decide where to save the model.
+edit lines 176 and 232 to decide where to save the model.</br>

-testmodel.py:
+testmodel.py:</br>
-edit lines 157,273,and 274 to point to the location where the model is saved.
+edit lines 157,273,and 274 to point to the location where the model is saved.</br>

 The scripts must be ran in this order;
 1. generate train,eval,and test to generate the data.